asgardeo/asgardeo-java-oidc-sdk/README.md

 </dependency>
 ```
 #### Adding the configuration properties
-You need to add the configuration properties which provides the set of required parameters specific to the OIDC flows as
+You need to add the configuration properties which provide the set of required parameters specific to the OIDC flows as
- described by the OIDC Agent configuration catalog [link to configuration catalog].
+ described by the [OIDC Agent configuration catalog](https://github.com/asgardio/asgardio-tomcat-oidc-agent/blob/master/io.asgardio.tomcat.oidc.sample/src/main/resources/configuration-catalog.md).
 For a sample configuration
-  properties file, please refer to the one provided with the sample application in Asgardio OIDC Tomcat Agent [link].
+  properties file, please refer to the one provided with the sample application in Asgardio OIDC Tomcat Agent [here](https://github.com/asgardio/asgardio-tomcat-oidc-agent/blob/master/io.asgardio.tomcat.oidc.sample/src/main/resources/oidc-sample-app.properties).

   You can use the default `FileBasedOIDCConfigProvider` for using file-based configurations.
 Or else, you have the
    freedom to implement your own custom configuration provider by implementing the interface, `OIDCConfigProvider`.